Russia: Risk Assessment

 - Abundant natural resources (oil, gas and metals)

 - Diversification efforts

 - Floating of the ruble since November 2014

 - Macroeconomic stability: strong public and external accounts that ensure resilience to external hazards

 - Efforts to clean up the banking sector (469 institutions in May 2019 compared with about 900 in 2013)

 - Dependent on foreign technology

-- Heavy social security contributions favoring informal economy
+- Heavy social security contributions (30% of salaries) favoring informal economy

 - US and European sanctions hindering offshore field development and innovation

 - Institutional and governance weaknesses (insolvency treatment, property rights, corruption)